Mugeshofficial/Cardwiz/README.md

 playerHand: Stores the player's hand of cards.
 dealerSum: Tracks the total points for the dealer.
 playerSum: Tracks the total points for the player.
-2. Game Logic
+Game Logic
-resetGame(): Resets the game state and shuffles the deck. startGame(): Initializes the game and deals the initial cards. buildDeck(): Creates a full deck of 52 cards. shuffleDeck(): Randomizes the order of cards in the deck. reduceDealerAce(): Adjusts the dealer's total if Aces cause the sum to exceed 21. reducePlayerAce(): Adjusts the player's total similarly for Aces.
+resetGame(): Resets the game state and shuffles the deck. startGame(): Initializes the game and deals the initial cards. buildDeck(): Creates a full deck of 52 cards. shuffleDeck(): Randomizes the order of cards in the deck. reduceDealerAce(): Adjusts dealer's total if Aces exceed 21. reducePlayerAce(): Adjusts player's total similarly for Aces.
-3. Game GUI
+Game GUI
-Custom JPanel (gamePanel): Handles the rendering of cards and displays the game status.
+Custom JPanel (gamePanel): Renders cards and displays game status.
 Buttons:
 Hit: Draws a card for the player.
 Stay: Ends the player's turn and reveals the dealer's hand.
 Restart: Resets the game for a new round.
-4. Main Class
+Main Class
-The App class contains the main method, which creates an instance of Cardwiz to start the game.
+App Class: Contains the main method to start the game by creating an instance of Cardwiz.
 Conclusion
-Cardwiz is a basic card game implementation that allows player interaction through a graphical user interface.
-Future enhancements could include improved user experience and graphical elements.
+Cardwiz is a simple card game with a GUI, allowing for player interaction.
+Future enhancements could improve user experience and graphics.